John Kastner: Personal life

 Kastner married actress Nicole de Boer on 18 December 1999.
-They have a daughter, Summer Lee Kastner, born in January 2007.
-In 2012, Kastner and de Boer separated, and later divorced.
+They have a daughter.
+In 2012, Kastner and De Boer separated, and later divorced.

 In May 2013, Kastner began dating actress Jessica Paré.
-On 19 March 2015, Paré gave birth to a son, who was named Blues Anthony Paré Kastner.
+Subsequently Paré gave birth to a son.

-Kastner has a sister, Debbie, and a brother, Jason.
+Kastner has a sister and a brother.
 On 26 March 2008, Kastner's mother Kathryn Ann Watt died of cancer.